 13. Alteration of service or amendments to the conditions

-In addition, we reserve the right to make changes to our website and policies.
-Your use of the website and your orders will be subject to the policies and terms and conditions of sale in force at the time that you use the website or that you order products, unless any change to those policies or these conditions is required to be made by law or government authority (in which case it will apply to orders previously placed by you).
+Your usage of the website and your orders will be subject to the policies and Terms and Conditions of sale in force at the time that you use the website or that you order products from us, unless any change to those policies or these conditions is required to be made by law or government authority (in which case it will apply to orders previously placed by you).
 If any of the provisions of these terms and conditions of sale are deemed invalid, void, or for any reason unenforceable, that condition will be deemed severable and will not affect the validity and enforceability of the remaining conditions.

 14. Events beyond our reasonable control